Fiction logo

 I've cherished every instance.

-You pause, working past the lump in your throat, a sensation so visceral that I swear I feel it for you.
+You pause, working past the lump in your throat, a sensation so visceral that I swear I can feel it for you.

 "We should've tried harder.
 Prioritized each other."

-Your thumbs, delicate as the day we met, tear at the napkin, a makeshift tissue from the diner in Hartford.
+Your thumbs, delicate as the day we met, tear at the napkin, a makeshift tissue from that diner in Hartford.
 I ache to still them, to comfort you in the ways you've become accustomed; erotic nibbles on an earlobe, chaste strokes down your spine, the prescription tailored to what ails.

 "I love you, Paul."

-Simple.
+Bold.
 Direct.
 Classic.
 A gloved fit for the woman I married.

 "I love you, Ellen."